Shivansh-22866/ubermern/server/Readme.md

 ## Overview

 This API allows users to register by providing their personal information, including their first name, last name, email address, and password.
 The password is securely hashed before being stored in the database.
 Upon successful registration, a JSON Web Token (JWT) is generated for authentication purposes.
+Additionally, users can log in using their email and password to receive a JWT for subsequent authenticated requests.

 ## Base URL